-Real Estate and Planning is the largest of six Research Divisions within Henley Business School and part of the Prosperity & Resilience research theme.
+Real Estate and Planning is the largest of six Research Divisions within Henley Business School and is part of the University’s Prosperity and Resilience research theme.

-Established in 1968, it is one of the few departments for Real Estate and Planning housed within a business school and brings together the disciplines of Real Estate and Planning within the context of both economics, finance and business, and governance, policy and ethics.
+Established in 1968, it is one of the few departments for Real Estate and Planning housed within a business school and brings together the disciplines of Real Estate and Planning within the context of economics, finance, business, society, environment, ethics, governance and policy.

-It is predicted that three-quarters of the world population will be urban by 2050 making more sustainable real estate development, land and resource use, investment and spatial planning critically important to study.
-Our interdisciplinary research portfolio aims to address these challenges, and brings together expert global knowledge in collaboration with our wide user networks, our partners and with other Reading research centres.
+It is predicted that three-quarters of the world population will be urban by 2050, making more sustainable real estate development, investment, land and resource use, and spatial planning, critically important to deliver pressing environmental, social and governance priorities.